Possible three-day strike at URMC amid talks of negotiations Thursday

 ROCHESTER, N.Y.
 (WROC) — Workers at URMC are talking about a potential 72-hour strike vote if negotiations don’t go as planned Thursday.

 SEIU Unions said they hope the employer has heard the workers’ concerns about increasing starting rates to recruit & retain more workers.
-The Federal Mediator reached out to them late Tuesday night to set up a session for Thursday and the unions are set to return to negotiating with URMC tomorrow afternoon.
-They are hopeful that they can reach a fair agreement for workers this Christmas.
+The Federal Mediator reached out to them late Tuesday night to set up a session for Thursday and the unions are set to return to negotiating with URMC .
+They are hopeful that they can reach a fair agreement for workers after Christmas.

 “We don’t want to strike again and we hope that we don’t have to.
 But, if we aren’t able to reach an agreement tomorrow afternoon, then we need to go back to our membership to decide on our next steps and that would happen on Friday.”
 Said April Ezzel, with 1199SEIU Communications.

-Workers at URMC are willing to go the distance to get the living wage & quality benefits they deserve.
-If they don’t reach common ground they will move forward with a three-day (72-hour) strike vote on Friday.
+If they don’t reach common ground they will discuss whether to move forward with a three-day (72-hour) strike vote on Friday.